-The Center for Social Innovation & Enterprise is collaborating with New Hampshire Businesses for Social Responsibility (NHBSR) to launch UNH’s first “B Corp Clinic” in the Spring of 2019.
+The Center for Social Innovation & Enterprise is collaborating with New Hampshire Businesses for Social Responsibility (NHBSR) to launch UNH’s first “B Impact Clinic” in the Spring of 2019.

 B Corp certification is about a decade old.
 There are now 2655 companies across 150 industries that are certified including Patagonia, Danone, Ben & Jerry’s, Cabot, Seventh Generation and Eileen Fisher.
 New Hampshire is proud to be home to several leading B Corps including Stonyfield, W.S.
 Badger, Pete and Gerry's Organic Eggs, ReVision Energy, Veris Wealth Partners, and Mascoma Bank.
 There are a number of certified B Corps in the surrounding states as well.
 Companies are certified based on a lengthy and rigorous assessment process, and are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.

-In the Fall 2018 semester, the program is being piloted with a small team of two UNH students working to help Koya Leadership Partners (founded and owned by UNH alum, Katie Bouton) become B Corp certified.
-The students and a company representative (UNH alum, Meghan Seidman) have collaborated under the guidance of Fiona Wilson on the B Impact Assessment, and are anticipating submission in early December.
-The immersive learning project has been an excellent educational platform around “sustainable business” due to the comprehensive and rigorous assessment platform that evaluates all aspects of the company’s operations.
+In the Fall 2018 semester, the program was piloted with a small team of two UNH students working to help Koya Leadership Partners (founded and owned by UNH alum, Katie Bouton) become B Corp certified.
+The students and a company representative (UNH alum, Meghan Seidman) collaborated under the guidance of Fiona Wilson on the B Impact Assessment, and completed the submission for certification in early December.
+The immersive learning project has been an excellent educational platform for “sustainable business” due to the comprehensive and rigorous assessment evaluating all aspects of the company’s operations.

-This semester-long immersive learning opportunity will be available for students to receive two independent study credits (via Dr. Fiona Wilson).
+The immersive learning project is an excellent educational platform around “sustainable business” due to the comprehensive and rigorous assessment platform that evaluates all aspects of the company’s operations.
+This opportunity is available for students to receive two independent study credits (via Dr. Fiona Wilson).
 Participants will meet weekly on Wednesdays from 5:00-6:20pm (for the Spring 2019 semester) to collaborate on their project and participate in lectures and activities discussing how companies can benefit from a triple bottom line: People, planet, and profit.

 Not only is this a great resume-building opportunity, it is an opportunity to step out of the traditional classroom to work with local companies and gain first-hand experience of what makes a truly sustainable business and successful B Corporation.

-The brief application is here and is open for the Spring 2019 semester until January 2.
+The brief application is now available and open for the Fall 2019 semester, until March 30.

 Timeline for the Spring 2019 Clinic: